Onyeami/onyeamibattleships/README.md

 ![Difficult Level](images/readme/difficult-level.png)

 ## Testing
+Testing and Validation is viewed [here](images/TESTING.md)

+## Deployment
+git add .:
+- This command was used to stage changes for the next commit.
+Stage changes is a crucial step before committing codes to the Git repository. git commit:
+ -

 Conclusion
 Enjoy your Battleship Game experience!
 With strategic thinking and a bit of luck, you can lead your fleet to victory and dominate the high seas.
 Whether you prefer manual ship placement or a randomized challenge, this game offers plenty of excitement for all types of players.
 Get ready to engage in epic naval battles and emerge as the ultimate commander of the seas!